-Every home has a microwave oven in their kitchen.
-For most of us who are leading busy lives, it’s a must-have.
+Every home has a microwave oven in the kitchen.
+For most of us who are living busy lives, it’s a must-have.
 For people who are going to renovate their kitchen or building a new one, they rarely spent a thought on where to put the microwave in the small kitchen.
 Will it be at this countertop, under that shelf, overhead?
 When you think about it, this location really matters, but it can get confusing too.

-The doors of your electromagnetic wave are opening from right to left, which should be a consideration when planning to place them in tight spaces.
+The doors of your electromagnetic wave are opening from right to left, which should be a consideration when planning to place the device in tight spaces.
 Apart from the access to the powerpoint and how that micro door opens, here are some things you should consider before you decide on where to place your micro.

-The only downside of this placement is if that user is tall or that location of your electromagnetic wave is too low, you will have trouble moving these dishes in and out.
-Another issue will be safe if you have curious and small children.
+The only downside of this placement is that if a user is tall or the location itself is too low, you will have trouble moving these dishes in and out.
+Another issue may be your curious and small children.

 Placing your electromagnetic wave oven over that range is one way to consolidate your cooking appliances in one section and can save space.
 This is a convenient storage method, which many kitchenettes with multiple range units come up with.
 If you are one of those who frequently use microwave during meal prep, you might want to try this placement to save you time.
 Over the range is a great space-saving option for small kitchen microwave ideas.